thezimmee/bones/README.md

     [ ] Add banner to top of files indicating license, author, version, etc.
     [ ] Rename any file?
     [ ] Identify broken links (HTML files?)
+[ ] Add unit tests to make sure each task in bones runs properly.
 [ ] Set up timers to time certain tasks.
 [ ] Add better logging for all tasks (especially JS... browserify doesn't have a great logger)?
 [ ] Add automated changelog.
+[ ] Automatically push static assets embedded in HTML directly to CDN (like Amazon S3 or CloudFront) and update the URL in source files.
 [ ] Automatically generate documentation of the project with CSS style guides and JS functions?
+[ ] Improve responsive images?
+    [ ] Incremental build on watch (currently builds all).
+    [ ] Parse srcset and picture elements to create config?
+    [ ] Update srcset attributes when config changes?
+    [ ] Convert images to base64?
+    [ ] Image sprites?
+[ ] Copy other assets (postcss-copy)
 [ ] Add support for postcss, less?